Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 2.1 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

+- Improved background mode
+- Always on display
+- Vibration and sound status are updated on startup and saved on exit
+- The map now remains activated even when the display is rotated
+- Other bug fixes and design adjustments

 ### Version 2.0 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)